It’s About Timely

 Leisure has an exotic aspect to its self-image.
-It carries fantasies of running off to tropical islands that offer warm, pristine blue waters and white, sandy beaches.
-It envisons starry nights spent sitting under a canopy of stars with our best and brightest selves fully engaged in a rich, connection with those we love.
+It carries fantasies of running off to tropical islands that offer warm, pristine, blue waters and white, sandy beaches.
+It envisions starry nights spent sitting under a canopy of stars with our best and brightest selves fully engaged in a rich, connection with those we love.

 Since we already live in one of the most beautiful places in the world, leisure’s fantasies carry a bit less power to convince our over-wrought minds that running away would do much of anything.

 Privacy is much more basic.
 It is a requirement for self-dignity.
 At its base, it means a freedom from intrusion.
 Privacy is one of those rights that have been eroded until it is only a shadow of its former self.
 We are bombarded by noise pollution that is so pervasive that most of us are shell-shocked into shutting our eyes and ears to what is happening around us.
 That may seem like an acceptable solution until we take a closer look at the price we pay for living numbed out.

 Making a commitment to slow down to reflect and take time to feel is a daunting but necessary challenge.
 Why?
 Because privacy and leisure do not come to us through more doing.
 We may have adopted the habit of speed-living so that our lives are not very pretty but we make great time.